Compact moduli of elliptic K3 surfaces: Abstract

 \section{Abstract}

 We construct various modular compactifications of the space of elliptic K3 surfaces using tools from the minimal model program, and explicitly describe the surfaces parametrized by their boundaries.
-The coarse spaces of our constructed compactifications admit morphisms to the Satake-Baily-Borel compactification.
-Finally, we show that one of our spaces is smooth with coarse space the GIT quotient of pairs of Weierstrass K3 surfaces with a chosen fiber.
+The coarse spaces of our constructed compactifications admit morphisms to the Satake-Baily-Borel compactification and the GIT compactification of Miranda.